 Central to the Petaluma wetlands is Shollenberger Park, a serene haven for bird watchers yet it is only two miles from downtown.
 More than 200 species of birds and 100 species of plants have been identified on the 500 acre wetland area.
 Be sure to take your binoculars because during the active season from April to July, more than 60 nests of Great Egret, Snowy Egret and Great Blue Heron can be seen.

-Free nature and bird walks are offered on the second, third and fourth Saturdays of the month; at the Petaluma Public Wetlands.
-Visit the www.petalumawetlands.org for additional details; rain cancels.
+From October through June, the Petaluma Wetlands Alliance offers free nature and bird walks on the second and fourth Saturdays of the month.
+Visit the PWA website for additional details; rain cancels.

 Tolay Lake Regional Park in the hills southeast of Petaluma, is the largest in the regional parks system.
 The freshwater lake, grasslands, and wetlands provide protected habitats for many species of birds including the burrowing owl and golden eagle.
-The park is open weekends (and Fridays from April through September) through a free day-use permit program.
-An online orientation is required to receive a permit.
+The park is open daily and offers trails for hiking, mountain biking and horseback riding and is the site of the annual Tolay Fall Festival each October.

 Petaluma Dog Friendly Parks

 Need some wide open spaces where you and your best friend can spend some quality time with a tennis ball?
-Many of Petaluma’s city parks allow dogs off leash during specified hours.
-Download the pdf for details.
-Leased dogs are welcome at Helen Putnam Regional Park and Tolay Lake Regional Park.
+Many of Petaluma’s City Parks allow dogs off leash during specified hours.
+Dogs on leash are welcome at Helen Putnam Regional Park and Tolay Lake Regional Park.

 There are also two dog parks that where licensed dogs can be off leash, all day, every day.
 Rocky Memorial Dog Park is almost nine acres (partially fenced) of romping, chasing, and socializing fun.
 And conveniently located Deer Creek Village Dog Park at the Deer Creek Shopping Center is 1.5 acres, fenced, with comfortable benches and drinking fountains for dogs and owners.